lumaku/ctc-segmentation/README.md

 # Parameters

-There are several notable parameters to adjust the working of the algorithm:
+There are several notable parameters to adjust the working of the algorithm that can be found in the class `CtcSegmentationParameters`:

 * `min_window_size`: Minimum window size considered for a single utterance.
 The current default value should be OK in most cases.